New South Wales Marine Corps: Disbandment

 On 18 December 1791, left Port Jackson, taking home the larger part of the still serving New South Wales Marines.
-Those leaving included Major Robert Ross, Watkin Tench, William Dawes, and Ralph Clark, and 90 non-commissioned officers (NCOs) and privates.
+Those leaving included Major Robert Ross, Capt James Campbell, Capt James Meredith, Capt-Lieut Watkin Tench, 1st Lieut Ralph Clark, 2nd Lieut William Dawes and seven other Lieutenants accompanied by 15 non-commissioned officers (NCOs), six drummers and 48 privates with their families.
 Of the departure, Tench said, "we hailed it with rapture and exhilaration".
 There remained in New South Wales a company of active Marines serving under Captain George Johnston, with three officers, eight NCOs, two drummers and 50 privates.
 Remaining in the colony were some 90 discharged Marines, many of whom became settlers.

 In December 1792, the last serving Marines officially departed from the colony when Governor Phillip departed aboard Atlantic Transport, accompanied by a retinue of the remaining three Marine lieutenants and some twenty NCOs and privates.
 Atlantic arrived at Portsmouth 23 May 1793, where a number of the NSW Marines aboard were allowed to be discharged at Marine headquarters in Portsmouth due to illness and being 'unserviceable'.
 The remainder were allowed to return to their divisions to continue their Marine service.
 This marked the official disbandment of the Corps.